SuperNar3k/foundry/README.md

 ### Description
 This module provides additional homebrewed D&D 5th Edition content to be used in FoundryVTT.
 More to come!
 Spotlights: 230+ items, 230+ feats, 45+ new spells, 10+ new classes, 70+ new subclasses, 25+ new races, balanced Deck of Many Things, Inspiration and Mockery tables, D&D 5e Conditions!
-Note: this module is even better when paired up with the DynamicAfterEffects, BetterRolls and MagicItems modules (but is not needed to function).
 Join the Discord server [here](https://discord.gg/pwKDYVB) and vote on future content to be added!

 ### Installation Guide